gate-computer/gate/README.md

 See the Makefile for more interesting targets like `check` and `benchmark`.
 The capabilities need to be granted for them to work.

-(The dependencies are listed using Debian/Ubuntu package names.
+(Some dependencies are listed using Debian/Ubuntu package names.
 Other Linux distributions may use other names.)